poorna1221/WebAutomation/README.md

 # Project Title

-Create an automated smoke test suite any web automation tool & framework for booking flight in phptravels.com website.
+Create an automated smoke test suite using any web automation tool & framework for booking flight in phptravels.com website.

 ## Tools/Frameworks used